g-h-c/pct/README.md

 system() will invoke extractheaders in this case, generating the appropiate stdafx.h.
 The first two loops will generate the necessary arguments that the tool needs.
 The option --sysincludetree comes in handy to include all the Qt include subfolders.

-The option --excluderegexp "moc_.*" avoids processing Qt's moc-generated files, which otherwise will generate a lot of errors.
+The option --excluderegexp "moc_.*" avoids processing Qt moc-generated files, which otherwise will generate a lot of errors.

 It may also be easier to generate Visual Studio project files with qmake and then tell extractheaders to parse them: https://cppisland.wordpress.com/2015/11/15/cross-platform-development-with-c/